alessandrocarrese/circadian-hacks/papers/01_natural_light_spectral_protection.md

 ### 4.6 Natural Light as Spectral Reference Standard

-Across all 29 measured conditions—dawn through dusk, direct sun through building shade—natural light maintained SPR ≥ 1.5 with mean SPR = 3.82.
+Across all 29 measured conditions-dawn through dusk, direct sun through building shade-natural light maintained SPR ≥ 1.5 with mean SPR = 3.82.
 This establishes that human physiology evolved with consistent exposure to light in which red/NIR content exceeded blue content by factors of 1.5-10×.

 The lowest natural SPR (1.95) was observed in noon building shade, representing pure Rayleigh-scattered skylight with no direct solar component.
 This condition also showed the highest S-cone activation (15.27%), consistent with the physics of atmospheric scattering preferentially transmitting short wavelengths when direct sunlight is fully occluded.